molpopgen/fwdpp/doc/md/overview.md

 * `KTfwd::popgenmut` is a mutation with an effect size (`s`), dominance (`h`) and a record of when it appeared (`g`).
 Note that __fwdpp__ does not care if `s` is an effect size on a phenotype or a "selection coefficient" in the way that population geneticists typically define the term.
 * `KTfwd::generalmut` where `s` and `h` are stored as `std::array<double,std::size_t>`, allowing for multiple `s/h` values to be associated with a variant.
 Think of using this array to simulate pleiotropic effect sizes, for example.
 Or use a `std::array<double,2>` to have different effects in females vs males.
 Etc.
 * `KTfwd::generalmut_vec` is largely equivalent to `KTfwd::generalmut`, but `std::vector<double>` replaces the `std::array`.
 Possible use cases could involve different variants having different numbers of pleitropic effects.
-Or, and perhaps more practically, this type can be used in other language environments that do not understand `std::array` (think [Cython](http://www.cython.org)).
+Or, and perhaps more practically, this type can be used in other language environments that do not understand `std::array` (think [Cython](http://www.cython.org), which does not currently support non-type template parameters required to use `std::array`).

 The three types listed above are included via `#include <fwdpp/sugar/sugar.hpp>`.
 See the [reference manual](http://molpopgen.github.io/fwdpp/doc/html/index.html) for more details about them.